Have you ever seen a photo so captivating but you just couldn't figured out why?

 Image with analogous colors.

-It allows greater range of contrasting tones that can be used to attract attention and create focus.
+It allows greater a range of contrasting tones that can be used to attract attention and create focus.

 A monochromatic image.